Reclaim Your Time: Top Working From Home Tips

 - Work in concentrated bursts.
 SHRM suggests setting a timer so that kids know when they can interrupt and when they need to leave you to work.

-- Let them be bored.
-Whether that means more screen time or a lot of unscheduled time for your kids, it’s not the end of the world.
+- Let them be bored on occasion—it’s not the end of the world.
 In fact, they might even learn more independence and creativity.

 We’ve given this advice to managers and employers, and now it’s your turn to hear it: communication is crucial.
-First of all, working remotely can be isolating, especially when that’s compounded with social distancing precautions.
+First of all, we know working remotely can be isolating.
 You’re not seeing coworkers or much of anybody, and that takes a toll on your mental health.

 Secondly, your manager can’t read your mind even in the best of times, and it’s easier to have misunderstandings when you’re not working in the same physical workplace.
 Nobody loves video conferencing, but it’s better to have a quick face-to-face conversation to get your questions answered or explain your concerns.
 Video conferencing lets you talk it out in real time rather than trading emails, and the added benefit of seeing each other’s body language provides important context for your communications.